Top 10 GORUCK Equipment

 Wear a bad fitting backpack and you will pay the price.

-Get a good ruck now that fits your body and it will make life a ton better.
+Get a good ruck now that fits your body and it will make life alot better.

 You don’t need a big ruck – you just need a ruck that fits.